 Life-Long Focus on Relapse Prevention

 Knowing your triggers is the first step in forming a relapse prevention plan, but it takes more than that.
 Through a process called “self-binding,” recovering addicts keep themselves out of dangerous situations by limiting their access to people, places and things that played a major part in their active addiction.
 Other vital components to a relapse prevention plan include support meetings, sponsorship, service work, spiritual practice and a network of people to call when in need of emergency support.
 Through regular upkeep of your recovery tools, along with a few back-up plans for hard times, you can mitigate the chances of relapse.
 Just remember that a life-long focus on recovery does not mean you can’t take it one day at a time.
 Use the tools you’ve gained through treatment every day, and your chances of long-term sobriety will be much greater.

 Developing a Solid Support Network

 Those who recover outside of treatment discover their support network through meetings, as well as through the love of supportive friends and family.
-The benefit to treatment is that you already have a network of friends who are practicing the same relapse prevention tools.
+The benefit to treatment at a facility such as Canyon View is that you already have a network of friends who are practicing the same relapse prevention tools.
 In addition, many clients will occasionally check in with their therapists for added support.
 Furthermore, your treatment team can recommend professionals with whom you can continue your therapy upon leaving treatment.
 These resources make it much easier to build a large support network of people who will support your recovery and help you to maintain your sobriety.
 Sometimes it only takes one good conversation to help quiet the urge to use, so be sure to use your support network often.
 In doing so, you will greatly diminish the chances of succumbing to relapse.